USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 ## External CMAS Public CMAQ-Release Repository

-A fork of the main CMAQ-Release release repository that is used for testing and documenation by the CMAS Center Employees.
+A fork of the main CMAQ-Release release repository that is used for testing and documenation by the CMAS Center.

 ## Repository Layouts